AmielAzul/WD-FinalsAzul/readme.md

 <!-- The following are just sample -->
 - Every pages can link back to the homepage
 - Multiple pages for their specified purpose
-- Responsive pages for different pages
+- Responsive pages for different devices

 ### Technology
 <!-- TODO: List of Technology Used -->